groundlight/python-sdk/docs/docs/sample-applications/5-retail-analytics.md

 detector = gl.get_or_create_detector(
                 name="counter-in-use",
                 query="Is there a customer at the service counter?",
-                # We can get away with relatively low confidence since we're aggregating
+                # We can get away with relatively low confidence since we're aggregating across images
                 confidence_threshold=0.8)

 DELAY = 60